 - HIPAA releases – HIPAA releases allow you to dictate who will be able to obtain information regarding your medical condition, treatment, and progress.
 Within a HIPAA release, you can allow third parties such as your attorney, spouse, or children to obtain your medical information with your permission.
 HIPAA releases can also be used after death by surviving family members to order medical records in the event of a wrongful death investigation or lawsuit

 - Guardianships – One of the most important decisions you can make is who will care for your minor children in the event of your death.
 Guardianship is the process of establishing who will act as guardian of your children or disabled adults when you are no longer there to care for them.

 By establishing your wishes legally, you can help your family avoid conflict during an emotional time.
 In many cases, proper planning eliminates the need for your loved ones to make difficult decisions without your valuable input.
 To take advantage of one or several of our estate planning services, visit the Law Offices of Robert M. Kaplan, P.C. in Schaumburg today.

 Call Our Schaumburg Law Firm Today for a Consultation

 Are you looking for an attorney who can expertly handle your estate planning details?
-Contact our Schaumburg, IL law office to schedule a consultation with Robert Kaplan, PC, today and take the first steps to peace of mind.
+Contact our Schaumburg, IL law office to schedule a consultation with Robert Kaplan, today and take the first steps to peace of mind.